jzz0026/Galvanize_capstone_project_drug_reviews/README.md

    <img src="Plot/Confusion_matrix_sentiment.png" alt="alternate text">
 </p>

+Intresetingly, Random forest gave a better accuracy (0.88) to all other algorithms, even LSTM.
+Despite LSTM is capable of remembering information for long periods of time, but it seems to be not neccassary here.
+The indpendant words probably contained enough imformation for a good classifier.
+However, if keeping do more tuning for LSTM, it's still very likely to get a model with higher performance.

+- wordcloud

 ## Modeling for identification of comments with side effects
 - It will also be very suggestive to drug pharmacy companies if I can build a model to filtering comments and quickly selecting patients' complains about side effects.
 However, the dataset used above didn't really contained the label of "with/without side effects".
 So web scraping is applied to extract comments and this type of labe from druglib.com, leading to total 4160 records.